Bosteart History, Family Crest & Coats of Arms

 Early Notables of the Bosteart family (pre 1700)

-Migration of the Bosteart family to the New World and Oceana
+Migration of the Bosteart family

 Many English families emigrated to North American colonies in order to escape the political chaos in Britain at this time.
 Unfortunately, many English families made the trip to the New World under extremely harsh conditions.
 Overcrowding on the ships caused the majority of the immigrants to arrive diseased, famished, and destitute from the long journey across the stormy Atlantic.
 Despite these hardships, many of the families prospered and went on to make invaluable contributions to the development of the cultures of the United States and Canada.
 Early North American immigration records have revealed a number of people bearing the name Bosteart or a variant listed above: Henry Bastard, who sailed to Virginia in 1657.
 George Bastert journeyed to Philadelphia in 1806.
 In Canada David Basteder was among the United Empire Loyalists who settled there in the 1780s and John Pollexfen Bastard was living in Leeds County, Ontario in 1878..